Projects

 Background

-During graduate school, I studied ways to help software developers build complex software correctly.
-My dissertation work culminated in Parsimony, a development environment for language design whose central design principle is to guide users toward robust parser implementations through interactive visual feedback to user-provided examples.
+My graduate work focused on developer tools and techniques for building complex software correctly.
+This work culminated in Parsimony, a development environment for language design that guides users toward robust parser implementations through interactive visual feedback to user-provided examples.

-I previously worked at Intel as a circuit design engineer implementing components for L3 caches on two different Itanium microprocessors.
+I previously worked at Intel as a microprocessor design engineer, where I implemented components for L3 caches on two different Itanium microprocessors.

-My bachelor's degree is in Electrical and Computer Engineering from Cornell University.
+I received my bachelor degree in Electrical and Computer Engineering from Cornell University.